Blog / Year-in-Review

 - Preserve writing artifacts.
 Google Docs version history, draft files, browser research history — anything that shows the writing process is the strongest defense if you are flagged.

 - Use a humanizer where appropriate.
 An AI humanizer rewrites text to introduce the variation a detector is looking for.
 This is the highest-leverage step against the perplexity signal but doesn't change what your work says or who wrote the underlying ideas.
-ToHuman's free tier handles up to 700 characters with no signup if you want to test it.
+ToHuman is 100% free, no signup, no card — handles up to 700 characters per pass if you want to test it.

 None of these are guarantees against a noisy classifier.
 They are reasonable steps to take given that the tools are unlikely to get better in the near term.
 If you write in non-native English, the bias is structural and well-documented — see our review of detector bias against ESL writers for the evidence and the appeals playbook.